o3de/o3de.org/content/docs/userguide/screen-fader-ebuses.md

 ---
-description: ' Use the ScreenFader EBuses in the &ALYlong; &script-canvas; editor to provide the Lua scripting equivalent to the Screen Fader node. '
+description: ' Use the ScreenFader EBuses in the Amazon Lumberyard Script Canvas editor to provide the Lua scripting equivalent to the Screen Fader node. '
 title: ScreenFader EBuses
 ---